CBC (cannabichromene) is one of the six major cannabinoids produced in both hemp and marijuana.

 You can add these concentrates to a vaporizer, use it in a dab rig, or eat it directly.

 A CBC vape cartridge is essentially just a standard 8 mm replaceable vape cart filled with the same CBC isolate mentioned above.
 Some companies mix the CBC extract with an e-liquid base to make a CBC-infused vape oil.

 These products are easy to use but cost more per milligram than concentrates or oils.

 Be careful when shopping for cartridges — some companies are still using vitamin E in their oils, which can damage the lungs and cause long-term health problems.

-CBC products are entirely legal in most countries — including the United States.
+CBC products are entirely legal in most countries — including the United States and Canada.
 The caveat is that they must be made from the hemp plant.
 CBC made from marijuana is considered a controlled substance and can only be sold in places where marijuana is legal — even if the THC component is below psychoactive thresholds.

 CBC made from hemp is completely legal.
 In some parts of Europe, the THC content needs to be confirmed to be 0% — so only CBC concentrates or broad-spectrum extracts are legal.
 Full-spectrum CBC extracts may not be legal in all European countries.